ryuzmukhametov/TravelOffers/README.md

 - Unit testing
 - Error handling
 - iOS7 supporting (Xcode8 was used as IDE and iOS8 is minimal allowed)
-- Cancelation of network operations
+- Cancellation of network operations